palmenhq/palmenhq.dev-archived/source/_posts/self-taught-ecc-guide-part-2-hands-on.md

 -----END EC PRIVATE KEY-----
 ```

 Here's how we will inspect the key. `-text` shows us the data in human-readable form (so we don't only get the pem).
-As you can see it has the same data as the decoded [SEC1 EC Key DER](#The-SEC1-EC-Key-Format) (it's just displayed differently).
+As you can see it has the same data as the decoded [SEC1 EC Key DER](#The-SEC1-EC-Key-Format), it's just displayed differently.

 ```sh
 $ openssl ec -text -in mykey.pem